Radon needlet thresholding: Radon transform and white noise model

 The Gegenbauer polynomials $C_n^\lambda$ are a particular case of Jacobi polynomials and are traditionally defined by

-where by definition $(a)_n= a(a+1)\dots(a+n-1)=\frac{\Gamma(a+n)}{\Gamma(a)}$ (note that in \citep{SZG} the Gegenbauer polynomial $C_n^\lambda$ is denoted by $P_n^\lambda$).
-It is readily seen that $C_n^\lambda(1)= {n+2\lambda-1 \choose n}=\frac{\Gamma(n+2\lambda)}{n!\Gamma(2\lambda)}$ and
+where, by definition, $(a)_n= a(a+1)\cdots (a+n-1)=\frac{\Gamma (a+n)}{\Gamma(a)}$ (note that in \cite{SZG} the Gegenbauer polynomial $C_n^\lambda$ is denoted by $P_n^\lambda$).
+It is readily seen that $C_n^\lambda(1)= {n+2\lambda-1 \choose n}=\frac{\Gamma(n+2\lambda )}{n!\Gamma(2\lambda)}$ and

-\subsubsection{Polynomials on { $B^d$ and $\bS^{d-1}$}}
+\subsubsection{Polynomials on $B^d$ and $\bS^{d-1} $}

 Let $\Pi_n(\bR^d) $ be the space of all polynomials in $d$ variables of degree $\le n$.
-We denote by $\cP_n(\bR^d)$ the space of all homogeneous polynomials of degree $n$ and by $\cV_n(\bR^d)$ the space of all polynomials of degree $n$ which are orthogonal to lower degree polynomials with respect to the Lebesgue measure on $B^d$.
-Of course $\cV_0(\bR^d)$ will be the set of all constants.
+We denote by~$\cP_n(\bR^d)$ the space of all homogeneous polynomials of degree $n$ and by $\cV_n(\bR^d)$ the space of all polynomials of degree $n$ that are orthogonal to lower-degree polynomials with respect to the Lebesgue measure on $B^d$.
+Of course, $\cV_0(\bR^d)$ will be the set of all constants.
 We have the following orthogonal decomposition:

-Also, denote by $\cH_n(\bR^d)$ the subspace of all harmonic homogeneous polynomials of degree~$n$ (i.e. $ Q \in \cH_n(\bR^d)$ if $Q\in \cP_n(\bR^d)$ and $\Delta Q =0$) and by $\cH_n(\bS^{d-1})$ the (injective) restriction of the polynomials from $\cH_n(\bR^d)$ to $\bS^{d-1}$.
+Also, denote by $\cH_n(\bR^d)$ the subspace of all harmonic homogeneous polynomials of degree $n$ (i.e., $ Q \in\cH_n(\bR^d)$ if $Q\in\cP_n(\bR^d)$ and $\Delta Q =0$) and, by $\cH_n(\bS^{d-1}),$ the (injective) restriction of the polynomials from $\cH_n(\bR^d)$ to $\bS^{d-1}$.
 It is well known that